Canerhan/data-engineering-zoomcamp/week_3_data_warehouse/my_notes/week3_homework_solution.md

 - Partition by pickup_datetime Partition by affiliated_base_number
 - Partition by affiliated_base_number Cluster on pickup_datetime

+### Solution Question 4

+Partition helps at query performance.
+With that the DB Engine can better the data.

+Clustering helps when you order data.

+**Partition by pickup_datetime Cluster on affiliated_base_number**
 ## Question 5:
 Implement the optimized solution you chose for question 4.
 Write a query to retrieve the distinct affiliated_base_number between pickup_datetime 03/01/2019 and 03/31/2019 (inclusive).</br>
 Use the BQ table you created earlier in your from clause and note the estimated bytes.
 Now change the table in the from clause to the partitioned table you created for question 4 and note the estimated bytes processed.
 What are these values?
 Choose the answer which most closely matches.